The Clear Edge

 The pattern: most founders at $100K know their revenue number but don’t know the five inputs that create it.
 You can’t optimize what you can’t measure.

-Calculate your five first.
+Calculate your first five.
 Actual numbers, not estimates.

 Move 2: Find Your Constraint